Job, Internship, and Career Fairs

 - Address the recruiter first with a smile, firm handshake and your short elevator speech of skills and achievements.
 Never start your employer conversation with, "What jobs do you have?"
 Current students should share their field of study and the year of graduation as well as core skill sets relating to the employer.

 - Dress for one position higher than the positions to which you are applying.
-Dress is the most common job seeker mistake and recruiters do make notes even if you have to apply via their website.
+Not being professionally dressed is the most common job seeker mistake and recruiters do make notes even if you have to apply via their website.
 The best image is not jeans, sweatshirts, and backpacks.
 Avoid excessive jewelry and perfume.
 You will only have a few minutes to make an impression as a job candidate.
 Positive first impressions are critical.

 - No children.
 Come to the event with another parent and share babysitting duties outside of the gym area and go into the event one at a time.